thenumbernine/leftargs-lua/README.md

 push "Hello World"
 call print
 ```
-But in programming languages it looks like ...
+- But in programming languages it looks like ...
 	- Right: `print("Hello World")`
 	- Left: `"Hello World" -> print`

 ## Reasons for right-associative function args:
 - ...
 Tradition?
-- Now Lua needs a statement-separator ; like C++.
-But maybe the grammer can be tweaked to get around this ...
+- Now Lua needs a statement-separator `;` like C++.
+But maybe the grammer can be tweaked to get around this, to treat `->` as an expression-operator as well as a statement, similar to how function-calls are already parsed exceptionally as either.
+But function call statements already have their parsing gotches because of this.